rayhog/aviator-jekyll-template/_api/manufacturer2.1.md

   * `description` provides a description of the manfacturer.
   <br>

   The manufacturer has relationships to other nodes.
-The following MATCH query returns information about the manufactuer called Microsoft.
+The following MATCH query returns information about the manufacturer called Microsoft.

   `MATCH (a:MANUFACTURER) WHERE a.manufacturer = "Microsoft" RETURN a`
   {: .info}

-  The following diagram shows the the manufacturer node and its connections to software, haredware, and CPU.
+  The following diagram shows the the manufacturer node and its connections to software, hardware, and CPU.

   ![API Image](/images/manu.png){:class="img-responsive"} <br>